pydicom/pynetdicom/README.rst

 allows the easy creation of DICOM clients (SCUs) and servers (SCPs).

 The main user class is ApplicationEntity, which represents a DICOM Application Entity (AE).
 The user will typically create an ApplicationEntity object then either:

 - Start the application as an SCP using `start()` and wait for incoming association requests

 - Request an association with a peer SCP using the `associate(addr, port)` method.

-Once the AE is associated with a peer DICOM data can be sent between them in the form of the DIMSE-C and DIMSE-N services.
+Once the AE is associated with a peer, DICOM data can be sent between them in the form of the DIMSE-C and DIMSE-N services.

 Installation